 The only treatment technologies known to effectively remove hexavalent chromium are reverse osmosis and anion exchange, both of which are prohibitively expensive.
 With the tremendous financial constraints most utilities are already facing with failing infrastructure, it is highly questionable whether these additional costs to customers are justifiable given their limited presumed benefit and also the potential household sources of hexavalent chromium (e.g., plumbing fixtures).

 Can I use a home filter to provide protection from potential impact of hexavalent chromium?

 The home treatment device that would be most suitable for removing hexavalent chromium is reverse osmosis.
 However most home filters are only certified to perform to the existing standards (i.e., total chromium of 100 ppb), which is far above the typical levels of hexavalent chromium in drinking water.
 Thus, it is uncertain how much of hexavalent chromium can be removed by these units.
 Hexavalent chromium is not volatile, so boiling the water is not an effective way to reduce its level.

 The science of detection has far outpaced the ability of science to determine the health risks of ultra-low levels of substances in drinking water.
 It’s important to remember that detection does not mean a substance's presence is harmful.

 The conversation about the effects of low levels of substances in our drinking water is extremely important and will continue as science searches for answers to our questions.

-WSSC and other Public Water Systems are required to publish an Annual Consumer Confidence Report, (entitled by WSSC as the Water Quality Report), which includes monitoring data on total chromium and other substances WSSC is required to monitor.
+WSSC Water and other Public Water Systems are required to publish an Annual Consumer Confidence Report, (titled by WSSC Water as the Water Quality Report), which includes monitoring data on total chromium and other substances WSSC is required to monitor.

 Additional FAQs from the EPA about chromium in drinking water.